bnprks/notebook-scheduler/README.md

 - `notebook.template.sbatch` is the template that will be run, but all of the variables `<VARIABLE>` are substitued by `schedule.py` before job submission
 ### Easy SSH connections
 - Every time a notebook runs, it writes the worker node id to `current-host` on Sherlock
-- `fetch-notebook-location` (alias for `bash ~/.ssh/fetch-current-notebook-host.sh`) fetches the node id from Sherlock and saves it to your laptop at `~/.ssh/current-notebook-host`
+- `nb` (alias for `bash ~/.ssh/connect-nb.sh`) fetches the node id from Sherlock, then runs ssh to connect to it with port forwarding
-- With the recommended `~/.ssh/config` settings, `ssh nb`:
-    - Looks up the worker node id saved in `~/.ssh/current-notebook-host`
-    - Makes a first-hop connection to `ssh sherlock` (a login node) using normal password + Duo authentication
-    - Makes a second-hop connection from the login node to the worker node using publickey authentication.
-(Requires local `~/.ssh/id_sherlock.pub` to be listed in Sherlock's `~/.ssh/authorized_keys`)
-    - Saves both of these connections persistently in local files `~/.ssh/[local_name]@[remote_name]:22` to prevent repeated duo prompts

 ### Authentication
 - Notebook passwords are important!
 Otherwise anyone can connect and run commands as if they were you